 If you haven’t had therapeutic support before, every therapist tends to work differently: we all have different backgrounds (see my background/video in About Us), training and personalities.
-I work in a pragmatic way using talking therapy alongside skills and knowledge in disability, coaching, online work, trauma, pain and improving confidence and resilience.
+I work in a pragmatic way using talking therapy alongside skills and knowledge in disability, coaching, online work, trauma, pain (using EMDR) and improving confidence and resilience.
 I am passionate about the connection between our body, mind and emotions.
 But, you come first and we will always try and work out a plan together and match my knowledge and skills to what you need.

 What happens in our first meeting?

 We go through a snap shot of your life, your past, what’s going on now and, if you know it, where you would like to be in the future.
 Be prepared, I ask a LOT of questions in this first meeting!
 You can also ask me about my background and experiences.
 At the end, we decide if we can work together and how, though this sometimes takes a few sessions to work out.
 It’s normal to feel a bit anxious as it’s the first time we are meeting: I feel a bit nervous as well!

 Depending on what you tell me that first meeting, I may provide practical strategies to reduce anxiety or increase coping skills.
 I may share things from my personal life and experiences of disability.
 If you have experienced or are experiencing traumatic or stressful situations, or live with chronic pain, we may plan to focus on this for our sessions together.
 I may give information on these topics if it’s helpful.
 If you like to, we can engage in some debate around what it means to be disabled in our society, the words that are connected to it and how it impacts on our identity, value, behaviours and relationships.